smileostrich/bsky-bridge/README.md

 # bluesky-api-client
+This is Rest API client for BlueSky API.
-A Java client library for interacting with the Blue Sky Social API, providing helper methods for authentication, fetching timelines, and managing content.
+Providing helper methods for authentication, fetching timelines, and managing content.

 ## Requirements
 - Docker